VA health care and other insurance

 - Having Medicare means you’re covered if you need to go to a non-VA hospital or doctor—so you have more options to choose from.

 - If you delay signing up for Medicare Part B (coverage for doctors and outpatient services) and then need to sign up later because you lose your VA health care benefits or need more choice in care options, you’ll pay a penalty.
 This penalty gets bigger each year you delay signing up—and you’ll pay it every year for the rest of your life.

 - If you sign up for Medicare Part D (coverage for prescription drugs), you’ll be able to use it to get medicine from non-VA doctors and fill your prescriptions at your local pharmacy instead of through the VA mail-order service.
-But you should know that VA prescription drug coverage is better than Medicare coverage—and there’s no penalty for delaying Medicare Part D.
+There’s no penalty for delaying Medicare Part D.

 You’ll need to choose which benefits to use each time you receive care.

 To use VA benefits, you’ll need to get care at a VA medical center or other VA location.
 We’ll also cover your care if we pre-authorize you (meaning we give you permission ahead of time) to get services in a non-VA hospital or other care setting.
 Keep in mind that you may need to pay a VA copayment for non-service-connected care.